ashton314/slt-git-manual/proposal_v1.md

 Now we have a repository for the site.
 This will function as the "single source of truth" for the site.

-Let's say a progammer wants to start working on the site.
+Let's say a programmer wants to start working on the site.
 On their desktop computer, they *clone* the repository:

 	$ cd Projects
 	$ git clone programmer@ayeaye.byu.edu:repos/new_site/